-Outsourced Software Testing – 4 Rules to Guide Your Management Strategy
+Outsourced Software QA Testing – 4 Rules to Guide Your Management Strategy

 Choosing to outsource your software testing is a difficult choice.
 One that is far too often a made based on cost cutting or a frantic attempt to meet production deadlines.
 Outsourcing should be a strategic decision.
 One that is made with care and with a solid plan in place for mutual goals, deliverables, and communication.

 1. Fully Develop, Then Share Your Action Plan